Searching for ways to pay for Assistive Technology (AT)?

 - Organizations offering funding, AT services or AT equipment for loan.

 - Foundations and organizations offering grants.

 - Affordable Financial loans.

-- Trusts – a funding option where individuals with disabilities (or their families) establish and fund financial accounts that can be used to purchase AT.
+- Trusts and ABLE Accounts – funding options where individuals with disabilities (and families) establish and fund financial accounts that can be used to purchase AT.